qqaadir/Kaggle_IntroToSQL/README.md

 # Introduction to SQL- A Kaggle's Course
-Thanks to [Rachael Tatman](https://www.kaggle.com/rtatman) for excellent introductory contents to Bigquery & SQL based datasets analysis in a Python based enviroment.
+Thanks to [Rachael Tatman](https://www.kaggle.com/rtatman) and the team for excellent introductory contents to Bigquery & SQL based datasets analysis in a Python based enviroment.